 Personal Protective Equipment (PPE): With this in mind, whenever handling detergents, you’ll want to wear personal protective equipment (PPE) to keep safe in an accident.
-Simply wear splash-proof safety goggles (affiliate link), protective clothing for your skin, and chemical-resistant gloves (affiliate link).
+Simply wear splash-proof safety goggles (paid link), protective clothing for your skin, and chemical-resistant gloves (paid link).

 MSDS: Again, there are many soaps made out there so find the MSDS for the soap you are using.